 All in all, C&F III 1.0mm is a great ALL-rounder long pips.
 Practice often and you get good results with it.

 Do not jump from one pimples to another in the sort period of time!!!
 You will disappoint yourself and probably go back to the regular inverted rubber.
-Play with one pimples for at least 5-6 months, learn the stroke!!!. before moving to something else.
+Play with one pimples for at least 5-6 months and learn the stroke!!! before moving to something else.

-You will not succeed in your quest to find magic long pimples with great control and great deception at the same time.
-Pips that can win whole game for you.
-Rather, you will most likely lover your self-esteem and spend a lot of money to eventually came to understanding that proper strategy and technique of your stroke is much more important than the brand of long pips you are using.
+You will not succeed in your quest of finding magic long pimples with great control and great deception at the same time.
+Do not look for the pips that might win the entire game for you.
+Most likely, you will lower your self-esteem and spend a lot of money on your experiments.
+Sooner or later you will come to understanding that proper strategy and technique of your stroke is much more important than the brand of long pips you are using.

 Remember, that long pips are just your tool to victory, no other way around!!!